BlueBrain/HighFive/src/benchmarks/README.md

 its overhead wrt no-highfive programs.

 It features a straightforward Makefile whose flags can be easily tuned.
-By default compilation features -O2 -g and looks up hdf5 in /usr/local.
+By default compilation features -O2 -g and finds HDF5 via `pkg-config`.
 Additionally, a `run_benchmarks.sh` script is provided to measure execution time and profile using hpctoolkit.